ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

 numbers, Latin alphabet letters and other common symbols to binary, here's a handy table:

 ![](images/ASCII.png)
+(Table from ZZT32 and is in the public domain)

 When you use a debug print statement with a serial interface, it converts the text you give to binary and transmits it in order to the receiver, who then decodes it back to text using the same